torodean/Antonius-Handbook-II/README.md

 For Citation purposes you can use the following with the version used replaced in the :

-Torode, A. "Antonius’ Handbook" Michigan State University – Department of Physics & Astronomy.
-2016, Student.
-Volume ## Version: #.###
+Torode, A. "Antonius’ Handbook" 2021.
+Volume ## Version: #.###. "https://torodean.github.io/AHandbook.html"